 (4) A statement that failure to correct the violation(s) will lead to civil action.

-(F) If the violation(s) are not corrected as outlined to the landowner in the report of paragraph (E) of this rule, the director or the local holder shall initiate an action in the court of common pleas of the county in which the restricted land is located seeking an order requiring correction of the violation(s), enjoining further violation of the terms of the easement, and may request additional relief of the court.
+(F) If the violation(s) are not corrected as outlined to the landowner in the report of paragraph (E) or (F) of this rule, the director or the certified local sponsor shall initiate an action in the court of common pleas of the county in which the restricted land is located seeking an order requiring correction of the violation(s), enjoining further violation of the terms of the easement, and may request additional relief of the court.
 The director shall be named a party in the initiation of any court proceedings.
-The above actions may occur unless the local holder does one of the following::
+The above actions may occur unless the certified local sponsor does one of the following::

 (1) Determines that the landowner has commenced the necessary corrective measures, or determines that the necessary corrective measures cannot reasonably be completed within the thirty day period described in this subsection, and

-(2) Establishes a period not to exceed one hundred eighty days within which corrective measures shall be completed.
+(2) Establishes a period not to exceed one hundred eighty days, unless specifically agreed to by the director, within which corrective measures shall be completed.

-(3) When the violation is corrected, the local holder or the director shall issue a letter of no further action required.
+(3) When the violation is corrected, the certified local sponsor or the director shall issue a letter of no further action required.

-(G) The director shall be a party to all enforcement actions filed by the local holder.
-The director, at the request of the local holder, may assist in any court actions.
+(G) The director shall be a party to all enforcement actions filed by the certified local sponsor.
+The director, at the request of the certified local sponsor, may assist in any court actions.
 No enforcement action shall be dismissed without the consent of the director.